salesforce-ux/design-system-ui-kit/README.md

 **How to use these Sketch documents as a Sketch Libraries in two quick steps**

 1. **Save this kit to your local computer**.
 To use this as a Sketch Library, first you’ll need to place this document somewhere permanent.
 Try saving it to, `Users/[YourName]/Documents/SLDS/` .
 2. **“Add as Library” in the Sketch menu**.
-Next you need to open each SLDS Sketch Library document and select `File > Add as Library` .
+Next you need to open each SLDS Sketch Library document in this kit that you would like to use and select `File > Add as Library` .
 Boom!
 Now you’re all set.
 All SLDS components and patterns are available in your Sketch Symbols menu to use in any Sketch document you work in.

 ![You can see all of your Sketch Libraries in Sketch > Preferences > Libraries](https://user-images.githubusercontent.com/1750832/41635016-3aa5d32a-73fb-11e8-97dd-41cf9e940735.png)
 <br />